 White goods such as clothes washing machines and dishwashers.

-Flow controllers are also covered by the WELS scheme; however, registration and labelling of these are voluntary.
+Flow controllers are also covered by the WELS scheme.